 - Educate the market on the emerging trends and opportunities.

-Lastly, number 7 is to remember that the distribution channel isn’t what’s important.
-For some projects, blogs are as effective as splashy books.
+Lastly, number 7 is to remember that the distribution channel isn’t what’s important to thought leadership content.
+For some projects, blogs are as effective as splashy books, videos or podcasts.
 When brands are committed to providing more than the same old clickbait but truly helping their customers — and potential customers — then content will be an effective tool for growing the business.